 - Check your email on a daily basis.
 Many residency and hospital communications are sent by email.

 Additional Resources: It is the job of each resident to make these experiences the best they can be, to provide the very best care they can provide, and to learn everything you can from the mentors surrounding you each day.
 The residency year is challenging, enriching, and intense.
 Please know that the residency faculty is here to support you and help you as much as possible.
-Should we not be able to meet those needs, please do not hesitate to access the Faculty and Staff Assistance Program (FASAP).
-FASAP is the employee assistance program of the Johns Hopkins University, Johns Hopkins Medicine, and Community Physicians.
-FASAP provides private and confidential services.
+Should we not be able to meet those needs, please do not hesitate to access the mySupport employee assistance team.
+You can reach mySupport 24/7, 365 days a year.
+MySupport is the employee assistance program available to all Johns Hopkins Health System employees and their household family members.
+MySupport provides private and confidential services.
+Their services are detailed at mySupport Employee Assistance Program (hopkinsmedicine.org) .

-On most required rotations you will be expected to take overnight calls at least once a week.
-Most services overnight calls are assigned to the PA resident on Friday night.
+On some required rotations you will be expected to take either Saturday day call or Friday overnight call once a week.
 You will be teamed up with a cross covering resident for the service you are covering.
 Additionally, you will be assigned overnight call on the Trauma service throughout the year on Friday nights when you are on a service that does not require overnight call.
 Taking call has been reported to be an excellent opportunity for learning.
 You should take advantage of your time on call to visit your patients often, manage patient issues that arise, perform consults, assist in the operating room and read if time permits.

 The objective of on-call activities is to provide residents with continuity of patient care experiences throughout a 24 hour period.
 In-house call is defined as those duty hours beyond the normal work day when residents are required to be immediately available in the assigned situation.